Physical Therapy and Rehabilitation

 Course Content

-Pathomechanical conditions requiring the use of orthoses; purposes of orthoses; materials and technologies used; lower and upper extremity orthoses and their rehabilitation; trunk orthoses and their rehabilitation; solutions for the prevention and management of problems and complications that may be encountered with orthosis use; and technical and biomechanical control of orthoses.
+Pathomechanical conditions requiring orthosis use, the purposes of orthoses, materials and technology used, upper and lower extremity orthoses and rehabilitation, trunk orthoses and rehabilitation, solutions for preventing and resolving problems and complications that may be encountered with orthosis use, and technical and biomechanical control of orthoses.

 Objectives of the Course

-To improve the ability of physiotherapy students to solve patient specific problems by providing information about orthotics, indications, applications, and modifications, and teaching the possible complications of orthosis practices, and planning and implementing appropriate treatment programs that will increase the effectiveness of orthotics and rehabilitation.
+The aim is to inform physiotherapy students about orthotics, their indications, applications, and modifications, to teach them about the possible complications of orthotic applications, and to enable them to plan and implement appropriate treatment programs that will increase the effectiveness of orthotics and rehabilitation, thereby developing their ability to solve patient-specific problems.

 Contribution of the Course to Field Teaching